FuelLabs/data-systems/crates/fuel-streams/README.md

 ## 📝 About The Project

-> [!WARNING]
-> This project is currently under development and is not yet ready for production use.

 Fuel Streams is a Rust library designed for working with streams of Fuel blockchain data.
-It provides an efficient and user-friendly interface for developers to interact with real-time blockchain data, offering support for Fuel-specific data types and leveraging NATS for scalable streaming.
+It provides an efficient and user-friendly interface for developers to interact with real-time and historical blockchain data, offering support for Fuel-specific data types and leveraging NATS for scalable streaming.

 ## 🚀 Features

 - Real-time streaming of Fuel blockchain data
+- Historical streaming of Fuel blockchain data
 - Support for Fuel-specific data types
 - Efficient data handling using NATS
 - Easy-to-use API for subscribing to and processing blockchain events